-Invoke the setlocale subroutine in the following manner: setlocale(LC ALL, "")
+setlocale(LC ALL, "")

-• Use the regcomp, regexec, or regerror subroutine.

-16. Does the program ask the user for affirmative/negative responses?
+- Use the regcomp, regexec, or regerror subroutine. - 16.
+Does the program ask the user for affirmative/negative responses?

 - Put the prompt in the message catalog.
-Use the catopen and catgets subroutines to retrieve the catalog and display the prompt. - Use the rpmatch subroutine to match the user's response. - See the Chapter 7, "Message Facility," on page 151 for more information. - 17.
+Use the catopen and catgets subroutines to retrieve the catalog and display the prompt. - Use the rpmatch subroutine to match the user's response. - See the Chapter 7, "Message Facility," on page 153 for more information. - 17.
 Does the program use special box-drawing characters?